Data Mesh: a Systematic Gray Literature Review: RQ3. How should an Organization Build a Data Mesh?

 The components/applications in the management and governance plane can use the management interfaces of products to receive information (\eg performance data, access logs, and alerts) from data products and to send configuration and policy updates to the data products.
-We identified several key components for this plane from the gray literature: data product registry and discovery service, policy authoring service, policy repository, global metadata repository, and data mesh dashboard.
+We identified several key components for this plane from the gray literature: data product registry and discovery service~\cite{S4,S81,S88,S98}, policy authoring service and policy repository~\cite{S53,S110}, global metadata repository~\cite{S47,S53,S110,S114}, and data mesh dashboard~\cite{S53,S110}.
 The product registry and discovery service is connected to the management channel.
-Product developers publish their products to it over the management channel.
-Consumers can discover data products by using the published metadata of data products.
+Product developers publish the metadata of their products over the management channel.
+Consumers can discover data products by using the published metadata.
+The global metadata repository can store metadata shared across domains, such as master and reference data.
 The federated governance team can create global policies (\eg interoperability, security, and compliance) using the policy authoring services, store them in the policy repository for reuse and versioning, and enact them using the management interfaces provided by the individual products.
 The team can use the data mesh dashboard to monitor the operational health of the data mesh, including the cross-domain access and usage of data products and level of policy compliance.

-The self-serve data platform plane provide infrastructure resources and platform services to develop, test, build, deploy, execute, monitor, and manage data products and governance components.
+The self-serve platform plane provides infrastructure resources and platform services to develop, test, build, deploy, execute, monitor, and manage data products and governance components.
 For example, a data product can use the ML workflow platform service to create and run the training pipelines.
-The product registry and discovery service can use data/product catalog or metadata repository platform services. \Cref{self-serve} discusses the key platform services of a self-serve data platform.
+The product registry and discovery service can use data/product catalog or metadata repository platform services. \Cref{self-serve} discusses the key platform services of a self-serve platform.